Shri426/Spotify-Recommendation/README.md

 SPOTIFY RECOMMENDATION ANALYSIS

 Introduction:
 This repository contains the code and documentation for a machine learning project focused on analyzing Spotify data and creating music recommendations.
 The goal of this project is to build a recommendation system that can suggest songs to users based on their listening history and preferences.
+Using and importing Intel Library package the following codes have been created.

 Table of Contents
 Project Overview